How do you get a job that's relevant to your studies?

 Thinking about finding a student job?
-Then you should figure out what kind of job would be most relevant to your studies.
+Consider what kind of job could be most relevant to your studies.

 Do you want experience with specific kinds of tasks, or would you like to go exploring and find out what kinds of things you enjoy and are good at in a particular field?

 The main reason to take on a student job is that student jobs can give you better opportunities to find your way into the labour market once you've finished your education.
 The effect that student jobs have is clear from the statistics.
 Just one year after graduation, the employment rate among students who held student jobs is about 20% higher than it is for those who didn't hold student jobs.

 That means that a student job can help jump-start your career.
 It teaches you what books don't, and it helps you build your future network.

 1. Think about student jobs from the beginning

 Consider student job opportunities from the very beginning of your education at uni.
 What do you think might be exciting?
 What do you think you'd be good at?
 Keep an open mind and don’t get bogged down in the salary details.
 Your considerations about what you want to get out of a student job are a step on the path toward a clearer picture of who you are and what you're capable of professionally.

 Use your school network — such as tutors, older students, and counsellors — to learn where you can find jobs relevant to your education, how to apply to them, and if there's anything in particular you should be aware of when applying.

 2. Keep your eyes and ears open, and use your network

 Student jobs are posted in various places.
 The easiest thing to do is to ask older students in your same course of study where they found their student jobs.
 They might be able to give you some tips.